What Mortgage Program is Right for Me?

 FIXED RATE MORTGAGE CALCULATOR

-to determine the monthly mortgage payment and total interest expense for a fixed rate mortgage
+to determine the monthly payment and total interest expense for a fixed rate mortgage

-- Adjustable Rate Mortgage (ARM): Unlike a fixed rate mortgage, the interest rate and monthly payment for an adjustable rate mortgage (ARM) can change over the life of the loan.
-The primary reason to select an ARM is because the interest rate and mortgage payment are lower than a fixed rate mortgage during the initial fixed rate period of the loan, which is also called the teaser period.
+- Adjustable Rate Mortgage (ARM): Unlike a fixed rate mortgage, the interest rate and monthly payment for an adjustable rate mortgage (ARM) -- also known as a variable rate mortgage -- can change over the life of the loan.
+The primary reason to select an ARM is because the mortgage rate and monthly payment are lower than a fixed rate mortgage during the initial period of the loan.
 Because the monthly payment for an ARM is lower you may be able to afford a larger mortgage amount.
-Another reason to select an ARM is if you think interest rates are going to decline significantly in the future because your monthly payment could go down.
-The key downside to an ARM is the risk that your interest rate and mortgage payment will increase in the future during the adjustable rate period of the mortgage.
-An increased interest rate and monthly payment can be a financial shock to borrowers so make sure you understand the risks before selecting an ARM.
+Another reason to select an ARM is if you think interest rates are going to decline significantly in the future because your rate and monthly payment could go down.
+An adjustable rate mortgage is a good option if you know you are only going to have the mortgage for a specified period of time, such as if you plan to sell your home within a set number of years.
+The key downside to an ARM is the risk that your mortgage rate and payment increases significantly in the future during the adjustable rate period of the mortgage.
+An increased mortgage rate and monthly payment can cause payment shock for borrowers so make sure you understand the risks before selecting an ARM.